Cars.com (NYSE:CARS) Issues Q2 2021 Earnings Guidance

-Cars.com (NYSE:CARS) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+Cars.com (NYSE:CARS) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $152 million-$154 million, compared to the consensus revenue estimate of $150.42 million.

-A number of equities research analysts recently commented on the stock.
-Barrington Research restated a buy rating and issued a $16.00 price objective on shares of Cars.com in a research report on Monday, February 22nd.
-The Goldman Sachs Group lifted their price target on Cars.com from $9.50 to $12.50 and gave the company a neutral rating in a research note on Monday, January 25th.
-Benchmark upgraded shares of Cars.com from a hold rating to a buy rating and set a $18.00 price target on the stock in a research report on Monday, March 1st.
-Finally, Zacks Investment Research raised Cars.com from a strong sell rating to a hold rating in a research note on Monday.
-Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Cars.com currently has a consensus rating of Buy and an average target price of $11.80.
+A number of equities analysts have issued reports on the company.
+Barrington Research increased their price target on Cars.com from $16.00 to $25.00 and gave the company an outperform rating in a research note on Monday.
+Zacks Investment Research raised Cars.com from a strong sell rating to a hold rating in a research note on Monday, May 3rd.
+The Goldman Sachs Group increased their price target on Cars.com from $9.50 to $12.50 and gave the company a neutral rating in a research note on Monday, January 25th.
+DA Davidson raised their price objective on Cars.com from $16.00 to $18.00 and gave the stock a buy rating in a research note on Thursday.
+Finally, Benchmark raised Cars.com from a hold rating to a buy rating and set a $18.00 price objective for the company in a research note on Monday, March 1st.
+Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+The stock currently has an average rating of Buy and an average target price of $13.58.

-In related news, insider James F. Rogers sold 11,042 shares of the stock in a transaction dated Wednesday, March 3rd.
-The shares were sold at an average price of $13.93, for a total value of $153,815.06.
-0.47% of the stock is owned by company insiders.
+In other news, insider James F. Rogers sold 11,042 shares of the stock in a transaction on Wednesday, March 3rd.
+The stock was sold at an average price of $13.93, for a total value of $153,815.06.
+0.47% of the stock is owned by corporate insiders.

 Cars.com Inc, through its subsidiaries, operates as a digital automotive marketplace that connects local car dealers to consumers in the United States.
 The company offers a suite of digital solutions that creates connections between individuals researching cars or looking to purchase a car with car dealerships and automotive original equipment manufacturers.